 Malta’s Balluta Buildings are an Art Nouveau gem.
 Built in 1928, they were the largest and most luxurious apartments in Europe at that time.
-Apartment 3 is one of the first to undergo major renovation and the client’s brief to local architectural practice, Cuschieri Architects was to restore the space to its former Art Deco glory, with the addition of modern comforts.
+The client’s brief to local architectural practice, Cuschieri Architects was to restore the space to its former Art Deco glory, with the addition of modern comforts.

 Down to the smallest detail, the choice of materials, fixtures and fittings was crucial throughout, maintaining authenticity and reflecting the exceptional quality of the original apartment.